hz3k/courses-yo-yo-bro/chapter1.md

 skills: 2
 ```

-This is an example exercise.
+This is an example exercise.This is an example exercise.This is an example exercise.This is an example exercise.This is an example exercise.This is an example exercise.This is an example exercise.This is an example exercise.This is an example exercise.

 `@instructions`
 You are at the bottom of everything. `asdf` is a variable.